 It’s easy to enjoy the health benefits of kelp even if you don’t enjoy the leathery texture or the strong savory taste.
 Throw a small strip on top of other ingredients in a slow cooker, or add a piece to the boiling water in a pot of rice or noodles.
 Disguise the flavor by chopping it up and adding it to a canned or homemade soup or stew.
 Kelp is also widely used in a variety of Korean and Japanese dishes.

-The vitamins and minerals in kelp are not just good for humans, you can also get kelp for pets in the form of supplements, such as the ones offered by The Missing Link.
+The vitamins and minerals in kelp are not just good for humans, you can also get kelp for pets in the form of supplements.
 Kelp promotes thyroid health in dogs just like it does for us.
 Vets also supplement kelp for dogs with flea problems, itchy skin, and allergies.
 Dogs on a diet that includes kelp have healthy skin and thick, shiny coats.